victorcasi/data_science/SNA/README.md

+- SOCIAL NETWORK ANALYSIS
-Exercises analysis performed in the GEPHI software
+- Exercises analysis performed in the GEPHI software